raniyaasher-bit/Library-System-Management/README.md

    - `Populate_issued_books.sql`
 4. Run `verify_all_data.sql` to see the output of all tables.

+## Features

+This project allows me to create and manage a Books table that stores book details like title, author, category, rental price, and publisher.
+It also lets me manage a Members table with member names, addresses, and registration dates.
+I created an Issued Books table to keep track of which books are issued to which members.
+I inserted sample data into all tables to test the database and verify the output.
+This project demonstrates simple SQL operations such as creating tables, inserting data, and reading results.

 ## Output
 After running verification queries, the tables will show:
 - 3 members